Photo: Bella Scottsdale / Ryan Nicole

-For couples who love music and dancing, one of the most important parts of wedding planning is finding the right DJ.
+For couples who love music and dancing, one of the most fun parts of wedding planning is finding the right DJ.

-Some choose to have a live wedding band perform at their reception, but the vast majority of couples opt for a DJ instead.
-And finding the right one is just a matter of knowing where to look and asking the right questions.
+Some couples prefer a live wedding band performing at their reception, but most spouses-to-be opt for a DJ instead.
+And finding the right one is just a matter of knowing where to look and asking the right questions!

 Where to Find a Wedding DJ

-There are all sorts of ways to go about your search for the right DJ for your special day.
+There are all sorts of ways to go about your search for the right DJ for your special day, and one way is to start with what and who you know.

 Did your best friend or coworker have an amazing DJ at their wedding reception?

-Ask for their number or social media handle and put them on your list of people to interview!
+Ask which wedding entertainment services they hired and put them on your list of people to interview!

 Another way to search is to ask for referrals from family and friends.
-You might have a distant cousin, neighbor, or friend of a friend that DJs professionally and not even know it!
+For example, you might have a distant cousin, neighbor, or friend of a friend that DJs professionally and not even know it!

-You can also ask your venue if they have a preferred DJ that they use regularly.
-A DJ who is familiar with the venue will already know the acoustics in the room and be able to set up their equipment to get the best possible sound.
+You can also ask your wedding planner and wedding venue if they have a preferred disc jockey they use regularly.
+A wedding DJ company familiar with the venue will already know the acoustics in the room and be able to set up their equipment to get the best possible sound.
+Great sound is a must to take your reception to the next level!

 How to Choose a Wedding DJ

-The first step is to decide what type of DJ you want.
+The first step is to decide what type of DJ you want, as not all will be right for your type of event.

 Knowing the type of DJ you want will help you narrow down your list of interviewees.

-The second step in finding a great DJ for your big day is to set up interviews with at least two or three different ones.
-You’ll want to get a sense of who they are, find out what they have to offer, and compare the costs for the services they provide.
+The second step in finding a great DJ for your big day is to set up interviews with at least two or three different pros.
+During your consultations, get a sense of who they are, find out what they offer, and compare the costs for their services.

 When you interview potential DJs, be sure to ask LOTS of questions.